 Hardeep Dhillon is a Ph.D.
 Candidate in the History Department at Harvard University with a secondary in Women, Gender, and Sexuality Studies (WGS).
-For the 2017-2018 academic year, Hardeep will conduct research on her dissertation project titled Indians on the Move: Anticolonialism, Citizenship and Rights at the Turn of the Twentieth Century.
-Her work is supported by the Fulbright DDRA Program and other sources of funding.
+Her dissertation project, titled Indians on the Move, explores the movement of Punjabi men in the early twentieth century to write a larger history of border and boundary making, mobility, race, law, and dissent.
+Hardeep's work is supported by the Fulbright DDRA Program, the Weatherhead Center for International Affairs, the South Asia Institute, Warren Center, and Asia Center.
 While at Harvard, Hardeep has co-directed the South Asia Across Disciplines Workshop, as well as the Centre for History and Economics Workshop.
 She has served as a WGS tutor, the Gender Equity Fellow at the Weatherhead Center for International Affairs, and as a Graduate Student Associate at the Centre for History and Economics and the South Asia Institute.
-Her larger interests include histories of gender, anticolonialism and nationalism, migration, citizenship, empire, race, and surveillance.
+Her larger interests include histories of gender, anticolonialism and dissent, migration, citizenship, empire, race, and surveillance.
 In addition to her research, Hardeep is deeply invested in teaching and mentorship.
 To contact Hardeep, please email firstname.lastname@example.org.